wp-plugins/bublaa-embeddable-forums/readme.txt

 == Screenshots ==

-1. Basic view of the forum
+1. Basic view of the forum and login
-2. Opened sticky topic
-3. Posting a new post with images
+2. Another view of the forum and settings
+3. Basic view of the comments
-4. View of the member
+4. Another view of the comments
+5. Basic view of the activity widget

 == Changelog ==
-= 1.2.4.2 =
+= 2.0 =
-* wrapping the plugin with an extra div#bublaa-container to make styling it easier
+* Extended plugin for commenting

 = 1.2.4.1 =
 * minor changes
 = 1.2.4 =
 * Fixed a bug with sidebar widget
 = 1.2.3 =
 * Compatible up to 3.5.1
 = 1.2.2 =
-* Description changes and improved installation process

-= 1.2.1 =
+* Description changes and improved installation process = 1.2.1 =
 * Fixed upgrading issues
 = 1.2.0 =
 * Easier installation process and improved plugin settings.
 Added sidebar widget.
 Many issues and bugs fixed.